-- Enter the amount of tokens you would like to stake.
-This example uses 50 GLMR tokens.
+2. Enter the amount of tokens you would like to stake.
+This example uses 1500 GLMR tokens

-For this particular collator, the minimum bond amount is 50 GLMR at the time of writing, which is also the protocol minimum bond amount.
+For this particular collator, the minimum bond amount is 1418.01 GLMR at the time of writing, so delegating 1500 GLMR will put you in the top 300 delegations, and you’ll earn rewards.
 If you try to bond less than 50 GLMR, you won’t be able to click on Delegate until you increase it to at least the minimum bond amount.

 MetaMask will pop-up and you will be prompted to sign a transaction.